 Kathryn D. Sullivan is an American geologist, oceanographer, NASA astronaut and US Navy officer.
-She was a crew member on three Space Shuttle missions.

 Kathryn Dwyer Sullivan was born on October 3, 1951 in Paterson, New Jersey, U.S. She received a Bachelor of Science degree in Earth sciences from the University of California, Santa Cruz, and a Doctorate in geology from Dalhousie University (Halifax, Nova Scotia).
 Sullivan was also awarded honorary degrees by Kent State University (2002); Ohio Dominican University (1998); Stevens Institute of Technology (1992); State University of New York, Utica (1991); Dalhousie University (1985).
 Most of Kathryn Sullivan’s efforts prior to joining NASA were concentrated in academic study and research.
 She was an earth sciences major at the University of California, Santa Cruz and spent 1971 – 1972 as an exchange student at the University of Bergen, Norway.
 Sullivan’s doctoral studies at Dalhousie University included participation in a variety of oceanographic expeditions, under the auspices of the U.S. Geological Survey, Wood’s Hole Oceanographic Institute and the Bedford Institute.